Submit an Article

 Article preview

-Last summer I managed to collect a small amount of material on the mineralogy of the surroundings of the Karmankul cordon, located on the left bank of the Кiver M. Irimel about 45 versts to SW from Miass station.
-Along the right bank of the River Irimel there is a series of large pits, formerly mined, but now abandoned for the extraction of iron ore; on the left bank there are only small survey pits.
-In the dumps of previously mined pits, it was possible to find, in addition to chromium iron ore and rhodochrome, very poor kemmererites and small but well-formed crystals of uvarovite; both of them are like crusts on chromium iron ore.
-In the survey pits (on the left bank of the Irimel River), in addition to chromium iron ore, small crystals of vesuvian and magnetic iron ore were also found.
+Last summer, I managed to collect a small amount of material on the mineralogy of the surroundings of the Karmankulsky Cordon, located on the left bank of the River M. Irimel about 45 versts to the SW of the Miass station.
+Along the right bank of the River Irimel, there is a series of large pits, formerly mined, but now abandoned for the extraction of iron ore; on the left bank, however, there are only small prospecting pits.
+In the waste dumps of the previously mined pits, it was possible to find, in addition to chromite and rhodochrome, very poor kemmererite and small but well-formed crystals of uvarovite; both of the occur as crusts on chromium iron ore.
+In the survey pits (on the left bank of the Irimel River), in addition to chromite, small crystals of vesuvianite and magnetite were also found.

 Article